The Rhenus Gulf Link: Your transport solutions to the Middle East

 Current ocean freight update

-• Cost impact: Additional surcharges, including war risk and other security-related charges, have been implemented on affected trade lanes.
-Further, fuel prices have increased, impacting bunker adjustment factors (BAF) and contributing to higher overall transport costs.
+• Cost impact: War risk and security-related surcharges remain in place on selected routes.
+Higher fuel prices are also impacting bunker adjustment factors (BAF) and overall transport costs.

 Current overland transport update